South Metropolitan Electric Tramways

 Uniforms

-Following the transfer of the SMET into the London & Suburban Traction Company Ltd in 1913, no change appears to have been made to the uniform policy; however, shortly after the end of the Great War, uniforms were standardised across all three constituent tramways, the SMET, the LUT and the MET.
-A double-breasted style of jacket with lapels was now used (navy blue with red piping), similar to that used on the MET; the lapels carried brass 'SMET' initial badges, which exist both with and without a lozenge-shaped surround, the significance of which is unclear.
-The standard BETCo 'Magnet & Wheel' cap badge was replaced by a large nickel and blue enamel cap badge in the shape of the Underground Group 'bullseye', which bore the word 'TRAMWAYS' across the middle, with 'SOUTH MET' above and 'ELECTRIC' below.
+Following the transfer of the SMET into the London & Suburban Traction Company in 1913, no change appears to have been made to the uniform policy; however, shortly after the end of the Great War, uniforms were standardised across all three constituent tramways, the SMET, the LUT and the MET.
+A double-breasted style of jacket with lapels was now used (navy blue with red piping), similar to that used on the MET; the lapels carried one-piece brass 'SMET' system initial badges, which exist both with and without a lozenge-shaped surround, the significance of which is unclear.
+The standard BETCo 'Magnet & Wheel' cap badge was superseded by a large nickel and blue enamel cap badge in the shape of the Underground Group 'bullseye', which bore the word 'TRAMWAYS' across the middle, with 'SOUTH MET' above and 'ELECTRIC' below.

-Cap and lapel badges also exist (see below) which are just marked 'TRAMWAYS'; these were more than likely issued to staff who worked across all three Underground Group tramway systems, such as ticket issuers/collectors —, etc. Bullseye cap badges also exist for specific grades — 'Official' and 'Messenger' are known — with all three constituent tramways marked on the badge.
+Cap and lapel badges also exist (see below) which are just marked 'TRAMWAYS'; these were more than likely issued to staff who worked across all three Underground Group tramway systems, such as ticket issuers/collectors, etc. Bullseye cap badges also exist for specific grades — 'OFFICIAL' and 'MESSENGER' are known — with all three constituent tramways marked on the badge.

 Female staff were employed in significant numbers during the Great War (from late 1915 onwards), and were in all likelihood issued similar uniforms to those used on the BETCo's other major London system, the MET (see link).
 The sole surviving photo unfortunately shows female employees in their winter overcoats (see below), so details of the uniform worn underneath are unknown, though in all probability, they were the same style as those worn by their MET brethren, namely: tailored single-breasted jackets with five buttons, lapels and a waist belt (with button fastening), along with a medium-length matching skirt and lace-up gaiters.
 The lapels probably bore 'SMET' in embroidered letters.
 Headgear was a dark-coloured, wide-brimmed straw bonnet, to which a standard BETCo badge was affixed (on a hat band).
 Overcoats were single-breasted with the buttons offset to the wearer's left-hand side, along with epaulettes and high fold-over collars; the latter probably bore 'SMET' in large embroidered letters.